 RICS Condition Report - Property Condition

 RICS Homebuyer Report - Property Condition and Valuation

-RICS Premium Building Survey - Property Condition, Valuation with approximate costs / urgency
+RICS Premium Building Survey - Property Condition, Valuation with approximate urgency with cost